ploomber/projects/guides/spec-api-python/README.md

 ## Where to go from here

-**Bring your own code!** Check out the refactoring tutorial [create your own pipeline](https://docs.ploomber.io/en/latest/user-guide/refactoring.html).
+**Bring your own code!** Check out the tutorial to [migrate your code to Ploomber](https://docs.ploomber.io/en/latest/user-guide/refactoring.html).
 <br><br>

-Want to dig deeper into Ploomber's core concepts?
-Check out [the basic concepts tutorial](https://ploomber.readthedocs.io/en/latest/get-started/basic-concepts.html).

-Want to take a look at some examples?
-Check out how to [download templates](https://ploomber.readthedocs.io/en/latest/user-guide/templates.html).

 Have questions?
 [Ask us anything on Slack](https://ploomber.io/community/).

+Want to dig deeper into Ploomber's core concepts?
+Check out [the basic concepts tutorial](https://docs.ploomber.io/en/latest/get-started/basic-concepts.html).

+Want to start a new project quickly?
+Check out [how to get examples](https://docs.ploomber.io/en/latest/user-guide/templates.html).